UTAH CRIMINAL DEFENSE ATTORNEY

 Does sending one image count as child pornography in Utah?

-A single image can create very serious exposure if it depicts a minor in a way that fits Utah’s sexual exploitation laws.
-The number of images matters, but one image alone can still be enough to trigger felony level concerns.
+A single image can create serious exposure if it depicts a minor in a way that fits Utah’s sexual exploitation laws.
+The number of images matters, but one image can still be enough to trigger felony-level concerns.
+The defense should examine whether the State can prove knowing possession, access, creation, distribution, or control over the image, and whether the image falls within the statute as prosecutors claim.

 Can a sexting case lead to sex offender registration?

 In some situations, yes.
 That depends on the exact charge, the plea, and the final disposition.
-This is one of the most important reasons not to assume a case will work itself out without careful legal advice.
+This is one of the most important reasons to take the case seriously early.
+Avoiding a registrable conviction may become the central goal of the defense, especially when the allegation involves a minor, an image, repeated communication, or a charge that prosecutors are trying to frame as exploitation or solicitation.

 What should I do if police want to talk to me about sexting allegations?